 Substandard

-Life insurance companies use a table rating system of numbers or letters for classifying applicants rated as substandard.
+An insurance company will use a table rating system of numbers or letters for classifying applicants rated as substandard.
 Policyholders in this class tend to have serious health issues, such as Type 1 diabetes, severe asthma, bi-polar disorder, multiple sclerosis, and epilepsy.
 The greater the tabled rating (2, 3, 4, A, B, C, etc.), the higher the premium rate will be.

-The life insurance underwriting process could take anywhere between a few days to over a month.
+The underwriting process could take anywhere between a few days to over a month.
 How much time an insurer needs to make a decision depends on two things:

 - how much information the underwriter needs